carbon-language/carbon-lang/llvm/docs/HowToUseAttributes.rst

 Note: It is advised that you do *not* use the ``AttributeList`` "introspection" methods (e.g. ``Raw``, ``getRawPointer``, etc.).
-These methods break encapsulation, and may be removed in a future release (i.e. LLVM 4.0).
+These methods break encapsulation, and may be removed in a future release.

 ``AttrBuilder``
 ===============